aspose-words/Aspose.Words-API-References-Tutorials/content/german/net/programming-with-table-styles-and-formatting/define-conditional-formatting/_index.md

 builder.
 EndTable();
 ```

-## Schritt 4: Erstellen Sie einen Tabellenstil und legen Sie die bedingte Formatierung fest
+## Schritt 4: Tabellenstil erstellen und bedingte Formatierung festlegen
- Jetzt können wir mit dem einen Tabellenstil erstellen`TableStyle` Klasse und die`Add()` Methode aus dem Dokument`s `Stile` collection.
-We can then set the conditional formatting for the first row of the table by accessing the `ConditionalStyles` property of the table style and using the `FirstRow`-Eigenschaft.
+ Nun können wir einen Tabellenstil erstellen mit dem`TableStyle` Klasse und die`Add()` Methode aus dem Dokument`s `Stil` collection.
+We can then set the conditional formatting for the first row of the table by accessing the `Bedingte Stile` property of the table style and using the `FirstRow`-Eigenschaft.

 ```csharp
 TableStyle tableStyle = (TableStyle)doc.Styles.Add(StyleType.Table, "MyTableStyle1");